astrorigin/pyswisseph/docs/programmers_manual/apsides_nodes_kepler_elements_orbital_periods/apsides_nodes.rst

 The parameter ``method`` tells the function what kind of nodes or apsides are
 required:

- - ``swe.NODBIT_MEAN``: Mean nodes and apsides are calculated for the bodies that have them, i.e. for the Moon and the planets Mercury through Neptune, osculating ones for Pluto and the asteroids.
+- ``NODBIT_MEAN``: Mean nodes and apsides are calculated for the bodies that have them, i.e. for the Moon and the planets Mercury through Neptune, osculating ones for Pluto and the asteroids.
 This is the default method.
- - ``swe.NODBIT_OSCU``: Osculating nodes and apsides are calculated for all bodies.
+- ``NODBIT_OSCU``: Osculating nodes and apsides are calculated for all bodies.
- - ``swe.NODBIT_OSCU_BAR``: Osculating nodes and apsides are calculated for all bodies.
+- ``NODBIT_OSCU_BAR``: Osculating nodes and apsides are calculated for all bodies.
 With planets beyond Jupiter, the nodes and apsides are calculated from barycentric positions and speed.
 See chapter TODO.

-   If this bit is combined with ``swe.NODBIT_MEAN``, mean values are given for the planets Mercury - Neptune.
+  If this bit is combined with ``NODBIT_MEAN``, mean values are given for the planets Mercury - Neptune.
- - ``swe.NODBIT_FOPOINT``: The second focal point of the orbital ellipse is computed and returned in the array of the aphelion.
+- ``NODBIT_FOPOINT``: The second focal point of the orbital ellipse is computed and returned in the array of the aphelion.
 This bit can be combined with any other bit.

 ..